Sundanese music

 1.7 (Death/Black/other) metal

-Ujung Berung and the black metal-versus-traditional-religious music deserves a whole book of its own; indeed, there are whole books on this, and also journal articles, and I will post links here soon.
+Ujung Berung and the black metal-versus-traditional-religious music deserve a whole book of their own; indeed, there are whole books on this, and also journal articles, and I will post links here soon.

 1.8 Reak